jtramm/ConstructiveSolidGeometry.jl/README.md

 ## Installation

-Once the package has been accepeted by `METADATA`, you will be able to install via:
+You can install this package with the following Julia command:

 ```julia
 Pkg.add("ConstructiveSolidGeometry")
 ```

-The package can then be loaded by:
+The package can then be loaded and used in a Julia script or a Jupyter Notebook by:

 ```julia
 using ConstructiveSolidGeometry